 mov_text

-does not support ASS effects, it is recommended to use MKV instead.
+does not support ASS effects.
+It is recommended to use MKV instead.

 bash